Announcement

 The rationale for using TMS in alcohol addiction treatment

-Firstly, before considering the use of TMS alcohol treatment, it’s important to understand what dual diagnosis is.
-Dual diagnosis refers to the treatment of co-occurring disorders.
-It is sometimes referred to as a co-occurring treatment plan.
+Before exploring the use of TMS for alcohol addiction, it’s important to understand what dual diagnosis means.
+Dual diagnosis refers to treating two conditions simultaneously—one being substance abuse, and the other being a mental health disorder.
+It is sometimes called a co-occurring treatment plan.

 As the name suggests, this situation is where two conditions exist at the same time, one of which is a form of substance abuse, and the other is another form of mental health disorder.